apache/iotdb/docs/Development.md

 PS.
 To subscribe our mail list, you can send an email to dev-subscribe@iotdb.incubator.apache.org and you will receive a "confirm subscribe to dev@iotdb.apache.org" email, follow the steps to confirm your subscribe.

-## Github issues
+## JIRA issues

-The project tracks issues and new features on [Github issues](https://github.com/thulab/iotdb/issues).
+The project tracks issues and new features on [JIRA issues](https://issues.apache.org/jira/projects/IOTDB/issues).
 You can create a new issue to report a bug, request a new feature or provide your custmon issue.

 # How to contribute